 - Go to Crawl - Fetch as Google

-At the bottom of the page you’ll see the list of resources which Googlebot couldn’t get.
+Below is the list of resources which Googlebot couldn’t get.

-Here’s a step-by-step video on How to view Render(s).
+Here’s a step-by-step video on How to view Render(s):

-It is normal that Rich Snippet Stars appear shortly after the Indexing Request and then disappear until Google’s Normal Indexing method picks up the page.
+Rich Snippet Stars appear shortly after the Indexing Request and then disappear until Google’s Normal Indexing method picks up the page.

-According to Google’s Webmaster Trends Analyst, John Mueller, there are essentially two ways to get indexed:
+According to Google’s Webmaster Trends Analyst John Mueller, there are essentially two ways to get indexed:

 “...one is the normal indexing method where when pages get indexed they are more likely to stay in the index for longer periods of time.
 The second [is] "fast track" indexing where Google quickly puts it into the index, maybe because you used the submit to index feature in the fetch as Google in Google Search Console.
 Those pages may not stay in the index for long periods of time, not at least until the normal indexing method picks up the page.”

-For more details read Google Fast Track Indexing Vs. Normal Indexing.
+For more details, read Google Fast Track Indexing vs. Normal Indexing.

-What might block Googlebot from crawling and indexing?
+What blocks Googlebot from crawling and indexing?

-- Page speed is low
+- The page speed is low

-- Page code is bloated
+- The page code is bloated

-- Sitemap is too complex
+- The sitemap is too complex

-- Duplicate content
+- There's duplicate content

-- Robots.txt are blocking Googlebot
+- The Robots.txt are blocking Googlebot

-- Incorrect configuration of .htaccess file
+- There's an incorrect configuration of .htaccess file